"Love God, Love Neighbor, Love Creation."

-This month's dinner at St. Elizabeth Shelter is Tuesday, December 17 at 5:30 pm.
-We always welcome extra hands (and food)!
-If you would like to help, please sign-up in the Community Room or contact Brandon (988-3295).
-Last month, 12 adults served and/or prepared food for 32 guests at St. Elizabeth Shelter.
+This month's dinner at St. Elizabeth Shelter is Tuesday, April 15 at 5:30 pm.
+We are always in need of extra hands (and food)!
+If you are interested in helping please sign-up in the Community Room or contact Brandon (988-3295).
+Last month, 10 adults and 2 children served and/or prepared food for 35 guests at St. Elizabeth Shelter.

 United also advocates for human rights for GLBT persons and immigrants, the environment and other concerns.

 Many members serve on nonprofit boards including our Senior Minister, Talitha Arnold, who currently serves on the Bioethics Committee for St. Vincent’s Hospital, the Alumni Board of Yale Divinity School, and the National Action Alliance for Suicide Prevention.
 She was a founding member of the city Children’s and Youth Commission, President of Habitat for Humanity, and the Ministerial Alliance.
 Associate Minister Brandon Johnson serves on the Salazar Partnership Board and the Interfaith Leadership Alliance.